Why is it important to clean toys?

 Babies putting things in their mouths, otherwise known as mouthing, is not only normal, but also signals a growing interest in the world around them.
 In the first year, children explore their surroundings through their senses — seeing, touching, hearing, smelling, and tasting.
 The more they explore, the more they learn.

-Children are 2-3 times more likely than adults to catch the flu or common cold, and the most common place these germs and bacteria like to hide are children’s toys.
-Which is why we thought we would bring you these nice and easy steps to help clean and maintain some of your favourite toys.
+Children are 2-3 times more likely than adults to catch the flu or common cold, and the most common place these germs and bacteria like to hide are children’s toys (CDC, 2020).
+The good news is that wood has natural anti-bacterial properties, so germs don’t stick around as much as they may on toys made of plastic, rubber, or other materials.
+You don’t need to clean toys everyday, but giving them a refresher even just once a month will help keep them in good condition.
+Here are some easy steps to help clean and maintain some of your favourite toys.

 Cleaning Wooden Toys

 1. Start with a bowl or spray bottle filled with warm water, for more severe dirt or staining you could add a small amount of environmentally friendly dish soap.
 If the stain is quite severe use a mix of 1 parts vinegar to 10 parts warm water solution.
 Spray or dab cloth onto the wooden toy (never soak or fully immerse toy in water as this will cause swelling and cracks/ damage.

 2. Wipe toy down gently with cloth or sponge.